pdizz/pdizz.github.io/_posts/2020-11-04-terraforming-minecraft-04.markdown

 ansible_ssh_private_key_file=~/minecraft.pem
 {% endhighlight %}

-Now when we run our playbook again the result of `minecraft service file is templated` should be `changed` and the `minecraft is restarted` handler should run to apply those changes.
+Now when we run our playbook again the result of `minecraft service file is templated` should be `changed` and the `minecraft is restarted` handler will run to restart the service.

 > There are countless ways to organize an Ansible project, from putting everything in one file, to splitting group and host vars into separate directories.
 This is just one example of a basic project setup that should be adequate for a project this size

 ### Declarative Style and Idempotency in Ansible Playbooks

 You may have noticed the funky naming convention I'm using for Ansible tasks like `eula is accepted` and `minecraft service file is templated`.
-Tasks names are arbitrary (you dont even need to name tasks at all) but I think it helps to train our brains to read and think in a *declarative* style.
+Task names are arbitrary (you dont even need to name tasks at all) but I think it helps to train our brains to read and think in a *declarative* style.
 We should declaratively state "the file exists" instead of imperatively "create the file", or "the service is running" instead of "start the service", and let Ansible figure out the rest.

 The most reliable Ansible playbooks are totally idempotent.
 We should be able to run them any number of times, without assuming anything about the current state of the configuration, and always end up with the desired result.
 Playbooks that depend on the current configuration being in a certain state are very error prone.
 If your playbooks are littered with conditionals, or if you are afraid to run a playbook because it might do something unexpected, you're doing it wrong.